 Water accumulation creates a breeding ground for mold and mildew, which could lead to unpleasant odors and potential health risks.

 Place a dehumidifier near the dryer to reduce the moisture level in the air.

 Ensure that the area around your dryer is well-ventilated.
 This helps in circulating air and reducing humidity.

 Wipe down the drum after each use and keep the lint filter clean to improve airflow.

 4. Climate Control

 If possible, install your dryer in a climate-controlled area to minimize the effects of high humidity and dew points.

 High humidity and elevated dew points are not just a discomfort for humans; they can also wreak havoc on household appliances.
 Understanding the science behind this phenomenon and taking preventive measures can protect your clothes dryer from the unseen consequences of these weather conditions.

 So the next time you find yourself battling the stickiness of a humid day, spare a thought for your hardworking clothes dryer.
-With a little attention and care, you can ensure it remains efficient and long-lasting, come rain or shine.
+You can ensure it remains efficient and long-lasting, rain or shine with attention and care.